nsrau/azure-docs.it-it/articles/app-service-mobile/app-service-mobile-xamarin-forms-blob-storage.md

             </ListView>
           </Grid>

-6. Modificare **TodoItemDetailsView.xaml.cs** e aggiungere le istruzioni using seguenti:
+6. Edit **TodoItemDetailsView.xaml.cs** and add the following using statements:

         using System.Collections.ObjectModel;
         using Microsoft.WindowsAzure.MobileServices.Files;

-7. Sostituire l'implementazione di `TodoItemDetailsView` con il codice seguente:
+7. Replace the implementation of `TodoItemDetailsView` with the following:

         public partial class TodoItemDetailsView : ContentPage
         {